Astronomy 340: Spring 2011

 Course Grading

-Final grades for this course will be computed based on cumulative points (out of 100 total) in the areas below, according to the weights listed: Final letter grades will be curved, based on the total points received.
-The minimum letter grade that you can obtain is You can get a better grade depending on the average performance of the class.
+Final grades for this course will be computed based on cumulative points (out of 100 total) in the areas below, according to the weights listed:- Class attendance and participation 10%

 Homework will typically be assigned once a week, due the following week, and must be turned in at the beginning of class.
 You should expect about 7 assignments during the semester.